jina-ai/jina/docs/how-to/kubernetes.md

 kubectl port-forward svc/gateway 8080:8080
 ```

-Now we can define a client to connect to our Flow running in Kubernetes:
+Now you can define a Client to connect to your Flow running in Kubernetes:

 ```python
 from jina.clients import Client